 Do you hate paying retail for luggage, travel gear, or outdoor adventure clothing?
 Well it’s easy to avoid that if you get your timing right and follow a few simple strategies.
+You can always find great deals on travel gear if you shop smart.

 Long-time readers know that I founded and ran a site called Practical Travel Gear for many years.
 We put up a new first-person review each weekday of a useful item to pack or wear.
 The fact that we were even able to do that shows you how many items are competing for your attention in the marketplace.
 And at list price, they’re not cheap.
 It’s easy to spend a small fortune just preparing for a two-week adventure vacation, much less a trip around the world.
 So finding deals on what you do need to pack is imperative.